Duane Morris

 Duane Morris LLP is a law firm headquartered in Philadelphia, Pennsylvania.
-The firm was founded in 1904 as Duane, Morris, Heckscher, & Roberts, and has offices in the United States, London, Singapore, Vietnam, Oman, Myanmar, Shanghai, and Taiwan.
+The firm was founded in 1904 as Duane, Morris, Heckscher, & Roberts, and has offices in the United States, London, Singapore, Shanghai, Myanmar, Vietnam, and Australia.

 Ranking and recognition

-U.S. News & World Report awarded Duane Morris top-tier national rankings in bankruptcy and creditor debtor rights/insolvency and reorganization law, construction law and litigation, employee benefits law, health care law, immigration, insurance, patent law and venture capital law.
-In 2025, U.S. News & World Report recognized the firm as one of the 'Best Companies to Work for' in the Law Firms category.
+In 2026, U.S. News & World Report recognized Duane Morris as one of the 'Best Companies to Work for' in the Law Firms category and awarded the firm top-tier national rankings in bankruptcy and creditor debtor rights/insolvency and reorganization law, construction law and litigation, employee benefits law, health care law, immigration, insurance, patent law and venture capital law.

 In 2025, the Am Law 200 ranked Duane Morris as the 82nd largest law firm in the United States based on gross revenue.
 The firm was ranked 74th in the U.S. based on size by the National Law Journal's 2025 NLJ 500 ranking.

 Growth

 Chair Sheldon Bonovitz stepped down at the beginning of January 2008 and was replaced by former Vice Chair John J. Soroko.
+Soroko became chairman emeritus in 2017 when Matthew A. Taylor took over as chairman and CEO.

-As of 2017, the firm had more than 750 attorneys across 27 offices.
+As of 2026, the firm had about 750 attorneys across 29 offices.

-In January 2020, Duane Morris reached a merger agreement with Satterlee Stephens.
+In February 2020, Duane Morris merged with Satterlee Stephens.